-The Canon EOS 10D and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in February 2003 and February 2014.
+The Canon EOS 10D and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in February 2003 and February 2014.
 The 10D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 6.3 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon 10D||Sony A6000|